DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Background

-\textbf{Curriculum Learning for RL.} Curriculum learning~\cite{bengio2009curriculum,graves2017automated} is a training paradigm that defines a meaningful progression over training samples, typically guiding models to learn from easier examples before progressing to harder ones.
-In reinforcement learning (RL), task-specific curricula are often used to gradually increase the complexity of the environment~\cite{justesen2018illuminating,wang2019paired,li2020towards}, aiming to improve the generalization and transferability of learned policies.
-To reduce reliance on expert-defined task hierarchies, teacher-guided curricula have been proposed~\cite{matiisen2019teacher,portelas2020teacher}, where a teacher agent adaptively selects tasks for a student agent, with task selection formalized as a partially observable Markov decision process (POMDP).
+\textbf{Curriculum Learning for RL.} Curriculum learning~\cite{bengio2009curriculum,graves2017automated} organizes training by progressing from easy to hard examples.
+In RL, curricula often follow task complexity~\cite{justesen2018illuminating,wang2019paired,li2020towards}, or are learned via teacher-student frameworks modeled as partially observable Markov decision process~\cite{matiisen2019teacher,portelas2020teacher}.
 With the adoption of RL in LLM post-training, curriculum learning has shown potential for improving both training efficiency and model effectiveness.
-For example, RORL~\cite{bae2025online} improves alignment by removing the easiest and hardest samples from the training set, keeping only examples of intermediate difficulty.
-Several recent studies~\cite{pattnaik2024enhancing,team2025kimi,xie2025logic,xi2024training} have incorporated curriculum strategies into LLM training.
-Curri-DPO~\cite{pattnaik2024enhancing} constructs instance-level curricula by ranking preference pairs based on the score gap between preferred and dispreferred responses, introducing harder pairs gradually during DPO fine-tuning.
+For example, Curri-DPO~\cite{pattnaik2024enhancing} constructs instance-level curricula by ranking preference pairs based on the score gap between preferred and dispreferred responses, introducing harder pairs gradually during DPO fine-tuning.
 Kimi k1.5~\cite{team2025kimi} and Logic-RL~\cite{xie2025logic}, on the other hand, use manually defined heuristic curricula with fixed training stages, e.g., models are first trained on “easy” samples for a pre-specified number of steps, then switched to “hard” samples.
 These strategies rely on static schedules and heuristic difficulty labels, without adapting to the model’s learning progress.
-R$^3$~\cite{xi2024training} addresses sparse reward credit assignment by gradually increasing the generation difficulty—requiring the model to regenerate longer and longer suffixes of demonstration trajectories.
 While these works demonstrate the benefit of curriculum learning in LLM post-training, most existing approaches focus on instance-level difficulty or use static, manually designed strategies.
 In contrast, automatic curriculum learning at the distribution level, especially in RL-based post-training, remains underexplored.
 In this paper, we propose \sys{} to fill this gap by adaptively scheduling training over distributions using advantage-based learnability signals.